Nematicity-enhanced superconductivity in systems with a non-Fermi liquid behavior: Ideal partially flat-band model

-To explore the physical drive for the nematicity, we turn to the spin susceptibility in Fig.~\ref{fig:chis_nk_tp0}(bottom rows), for the regular band with $\kappa=0.0$, and Figs.~\ref{fig:chis_nk_eps1}, \ref{fig:chis_nk_eps15}(bottom rows) for the iPFB models with $\kappa=$ $1.0$ and $1.5$, respectively.
-In the electron-doped regime where the Pomeranchuk distortion is absent, the spin susceptibility exhibits spikes with antiferromagnetic spin structure at $\bolds{k}=(\sqrt{3}\pi/2,0)$ with it's equivalent sixfold k-points, see panel (l) in Figs.~\ref{fig:chis_nk_tp0}, \ref{fig:chis_nk_eps1}, \ref{fig:chis_nk_eps15}.
-Below $\ave{n_{\rm c}}$ in the regular band and the iPFB with $\kappa=$ $1.0$ and $1.5$, the spin susceptibility consists of only two streaks which are because of the governing $C_{2}$ symmetry.
-The position of these peaks, except for the iPFB with $\kappa=1.0$ at $\ave{n}=0.9$, is at $\bolds{k}= (\sqrt{3}\pi/3,2\pi/3)$, and its twofold equivalent places.
-At $\ave{n}=0.9$ in the iPFB with $\kappa=1.0$, the streaks in the spin susceptibility are rotated by $\pi/6$ and located at $\bolds{k}= (-\sqrt{3}\pi/3,2\pi/3)$, and its twofold equivalent places.
-Consistent with other observations, the sixfold symmetry in the spin susceptibility in iPFB with $\kappa=1.5$ is retained below $\ave{n}=\ave{n_{\rm cl}}$.
-While the charge susceptibility in the regular band with $\kappa=0$ and iPFB with $\kappa=1.0$ and $1.5$ exhibit similar filling dependence, its magnitude is at least an order of magnitude smaller than the spin susceptibility.
-In agreement with the conclusion of the main text, we can thus infer that the nematicity in the regular band and iPFB is triggered by spin fluctuations.
+We turn to the spin susceptibility in Figs.~\ref{fig:chis_nk_eps1}, \ref{fig:chis_nk_eps15}(bottom rows) for $\kappa=$ $1.0$ and $1.5$, respectively.
+In the electron-doped regime where the Pomeranchuk distortion is absent, the spin susceptibility exhibits spikes corresponding to antiferromagnetic spin structure at $\bolds{k}=(\sqrt{3}\pi/2,0)$ with it's equivalent sixfold k-points.
+Below $\ave{n_{\rm c}}$, the spin susceptibility exhibits two streaks, reflecting the $C_{2}$ symmetry.
+These are centered around $\bolds{k}= (\sqrt{3}\pi/3,2\pi/3)$, and its twofold equivalent places.
+At $\ave{n}=0.9$ for $\kappa=1.0$, the streaks in the spin susceptibility are rotated by $\pi/6$ and located at $\bolds{k}= (-\sqrt{3}\pi/3,2\pi/3)$, and its twofold equivalent places.
+For $\kappa=1.5$, we can confirm that the sixfold symmetry is resumed in the spin susceptibility as well below $\ave{n}=\ave{n_{\rm cl}}$.
+In agreement with the conclusion of the main text, we can thus infer that the nematicity is triggered by spin fluctuations.